Content Marketing ·

 Table of Contents

-Studies also show that buyers in B2B businesses consider content a key decision-making factor.
+Plus, content has a long life span especially when compared to a paid ad.
+And studies show that buyers in B2B businesses (business-to-business) consider content a key decision-making factor.

 B2B content marketing vs. ecommerce content marketing